-- It is a racist worldview that the white man conquer to help and educate the non-white races. - The white races are superior and civilized, while non-white races are inferior and savage. - White imperialism was never driven by selfless motives.
-Its consequences were: - 1. devastation of conquered lands - 2. enslavement of native people - 3. the slave trade - 4. the rapacious corrupt practices - 5. the profit and power and national pride that Britain derived from its empire on which "the sun never set".
+- According to propaganda the white man's conquest aims at helping and educating the non-white races. - The white races are SUPERIOR and CIVILIZED, while non-white races are INFERIOR and SAVAGE. - Indeed, white imperialism was never driven by selfless motives.
+Real outcomes: - 1.
+DEVASTATION of conquered lands - 2.
+ENSLAVEMENT of native people - 3.
+SLAVE TRADE - 4. the PROFIT and POWER - national PRIDE that Britain derived from its empire on which "the sun never set".